 Travelling around Greece on a budget is absolutely possible.
-In this article, I’ve included a breakdown of our recent island-hopping vacation in May – June 2021.
+In this article, I’ve included a breakdown of our island-hopping vacation in May – June 2021.

 Tips for travelling in Greece on a budget